 Not sure exactly where to start?
-Here are our top 10 creative ways to use app push notifications to drive engagement, conversions, and growth.
+Here are our top 10 creative ways (and copy ideas from our favourite copywriter) to use app push notifications to drive engagement, conversions, and growth.

 How to make push notifications interesting